monirul-molla-cts/hello-angular-exp1/README.md

-# HalloAngular-Basic Components and Data Binding
+# HelloAngular-Basic Components and Data Binding

+Used "hello-angular" project as a base, and implimented binding features on top of that.

+## The following types of data binding are implemented in this project step by step.

+- Interpolation - Data binding

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.3.